sergioisidoro/cookiecutter-lightning-in-a-flask/README.md

 - It includes an administration interface with flask-admin

-- It assumes a SaaS like pattern, where users can only access their own data.
+- It assumes a SaaS like pattern in the API and permissions, where users can only access their own data.

+- Oauth / openid connect login and registration takes a strong stance at usikn PKCE in the frontend to acquire tokens, avoiding backend redirects, or inplicit flows.

+## Used libraries
+* flask-sqlalchemy - For dabase ORM
+* flask-migrate - to manage database migrations
+* passlib - For hashing and salting passwords
+* flask-smorest - A new and improved version of flask-restfull
+* flask-marshmallow - To serialise models
+* marshmallow-sqlalchemy - To automatically generate model serialisers
+* psycopg2-binary - For the Postgres driver
+* flask-jwt-extended - For JWT authentication
+* flask-pundit (fork) - For handling permisisons through OOP policies
+* flask-admin - For administration platform
+* authlib - For OAuth and openId connect token validation and exchange
+* requests - Requred by authlib
+* flask-cors - For managing CORS headers.